In This Article

-In Apache tradition, there may not be exchanging of vows.
+While ring exchanges are not a traditional component, the newlyweds may present each other with symbolic gifts.
+In Apache tradition, there may not be an exchanging of vows.
 However, a wedding blessing is read to the couple:

 Now you will feel no rain, for each of you will be shelter for the other.
 Now you will feel no cold, for each of you will be warmth to the other.
 Now there will be no loneliness, for each of you will be companion to the other.
 Now you are two persons, but there is only one life before you.
 May beauty surround you both in the journey ahead and through all the years.
 May happiness be your companion and your days together be good and long upon the earth.

-In the Tibetan Buddhist tradition, the bride and groom answer the first set of vows read by the officiant together.
-The vows are longer than in many other religions, but create a sense of companionship as the couple respond in unison.
+In the Tibetan Buddhist tradition, the couple answers the first set of vows read by the officiant together.
+The vows are longer than in many other religions but create a sense of companionship as the two respond in unison.
 Here’s an excerpt:

-Officiant: (Bride's first name) and (groom's first name) do you pledge to help each other to develop your hearts and minds, cultivating compassion, generosity, ethics, patience, enthusiasm, concentration and wisdom as you age and undergo the various ups and downs of life and to transform them into the path of love, compassion, joy and equanimity?
+Officiant: "_____ and _____ do you pledge to help each other to develop your hearts and minds, cultivating compassion, generosity, ethics, patience, enthusiasm, concentration, and wisdom as you age and undergo the various ups and downs of life and to transform them into the path of love, compassion, joy, and equanimity?"